CsBigDataHub/working-with-vim/pages/writing.md

 For example, `:Wordy passive-voice` will check the text for use of the passive voice and highlight similar to spellcheck.
 Use `]s` to navigate to the highlighted text.

-Use `:NoWordy` to turn off, or since Wordy uses the same spellcheck mechanism, I simply use my `F5` mapping to turn off.
+Use `:NoWordy` to turn off, or since Wordy uses the same spellcheck mechanism, I use my `F5` mapping to turn off.

 See the [Wordy Github repository](https://github.com/reedes/vim-wordy) for full documentation.